IBMCloudDevOps/bluemix-python-deploy-sample/README.md

+# Bluemix Python Deploy Sample

+The deployment repo that accompanies the recipe: [Separating Continuous Integration from Continuous Deployment using GitHub and Travis CI](https://developer.ibm.com/recipes/tutorials/separating-continuous-integration-from-continuous-deployment-using-github-and-travis-ci/)

+## Properties
 Deploys an application from Travis CI to Bluemix
 Set the following variables in travis to use:
   - ```GITHUB_OAUTH_TOKEN``` - Your GitHub OAuth token